core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 The term "constrained nodes" is used as defined in {{-constr-nodes}}.

-The terms "CoAP payload" and "CoAP body" are used as defined in {{-coap-blockwise}}, Section 2.
+The terms "CoAP payload" and "CoAP body" are used as defined in {{-coap-blockwise, Section 2}}.

 {::boilerplate bcp14-tagged}